-The audit examined Skeena's planning and field activities and obligations for the period August 1, 1999, to August 15, 2000, related to timber harvesting and the construction, maintenance and deactivation of roads.
-This involved examining operational plans (such as forest development plans, is ilviculture prescriptions, and logging plans) that supported the activities examined during the audit period.

-These activities were assessed for compliance with the Forest Practices Code of British Columbia Act and related regulations (the Code).
+The audit examined the planning and field activities related to timber harvesting and the construction, maintenance and deactivation of roads for the period September 1, 1999, to September 10, 2000.
+This included examining operational plans, such as forest development plans, silviculture prescriptions and logging plans, that supported the activities examined during the audit period.
+These activities were assessed for compliance with the Forest Practices Code of British Columbia Act and related regulations.

-The activities carried out by Skeena during the audit period, and therefore subject to audit, were:
+The activities carried out by the Kamloops SBFEP during the audit period, and therefore subject to audit, were:

-- harvesting of 12 cutblocks - construction of 8 road sections totalling 11.5 kilometres - obtaining approvals for the layout and design of 8 road sections totalling 2.5 kilometres - maintenance and seasonal deactivation of approximately 109 kilometres of road, involving activities such as road surfacing and cleaning culverts and ditches - construction of 1 bridge and maintenance of 15 bridges - permanent deactivation of 7 road sections totalling 10.4 kilometres
+- harvesting on 50 cutblocks for competitively-tendered timber sale licences - harvesting on 71 directly-awarded small scale salvage timber sale licences - construction of 11 road sections totalling 40.5 kilometres - maintenance of 7 bridges and approximately 800 kilometres of road, involving activities such as surfacing roads and cleaning culverts and ditches - maintenance of 66 semi-permanently deactivated road sections totalling approximately 140 kilometres - deactivation of 3 road sections totalling 9 kilometres